maark01/theFinalFrontier/README.md

 Backend side has direct connection to pgSQL database.

 Further acheivements of development
-  - following the ISIS in live (leaflet)
+  - following the ISS in live (leaflet)
   - where are the Voyager probes
   - to create authentication with authorization
   - CRUD comment section